-Below are some tips to help you paint your motorcycle and save money by doing so.
+Below are some tips I learned when painting my own courier motorbike to help you paint your motorcycle and save money by doing so.

 You are going to need: